Enterprise-CMCS/managed-care-review/docs/technical-design/adding-emails.md

 # Adding state analyst emails to parameter store

 When states make submissions through MC-Review, we use email to notify the analysts at CMS who cover those states.
-Those analysts' email addresses are currently kept in AWS Parameter Store.
+Those analysts' email addresses are currently kept in AWS Parameter Store, organized by state.
 When new states onboard to MC-Review, we have to add the relevant analysts' emails to the store.

 What follow are step-by-step instructions on how to add those addresses.
 This procedure needs to be followed for _all three environments_: `dev`, `val` (called `impl` in our AWS dashboard), and `prod`.
 Prod has a small wrinkle that will be mentioned below.